local-ch/lhs/README.md

 LHS uses [LHC](//github.com/local-ch/LHC) for http requests.

 ## Service
-A Service connects your application to backend endpoints providing you access to their data.
+A service connects your application to backend endpoints and provides you access to their data.

 ```ruby
 class LHS::Feedback < LHS::Service